munificent/craftinginterpreters/book/functions.md

 efficient way to calculate Fibonacci numbers, but as a micro-benchmark, it does a good job of stress testing how fast our interpreter implements function calls.

 As you can see, the answer is "not very fast".
 That's OK.
-In our C interpreter, we'll do better.
+Our C interpreter will be faster.

 </aside>